santhoshkumar3019/VLSI-LAB-EXP-2/README.md

-# SIMULATION AND IMPLEMENTATION OF  COMBINATIONAL LOGIC CIRCUITS
+# EXPERIMENT:2   SIMULATION AND IMPLEMENTATION OF COMBINATIONAL LOGIC CIRCUITS
+# DATE:

 # AIM:

-To simulate ENCODER, DECODER, MULTIPLEXER, DEMULTIPLEXER, MAGNITUDE COMPARATOR using VIVADO 2023.1.
+ To simulate and synthesis ENCODER, DECODER, MULTIPLEXER, DEMULTIPLEXER, MAGNITUDE COMPARATOR using  vivado ISE.

 # APPARATUS REQUIRED:

-VIVADO 2023.1
+ vivado 14.7
+Spartan6 FPGA

 # PROCEDURE:

-1.Open Vivado: Launch Xilinx Vivado software on your computer.
+ 1.Open Vivado: Launch  Vivado software on your computer.

 2.Create a New Project: Click on "Create Project" from the welcome page or navigate through "File" > "Project" > "New".

 3.Project Settings: Follow the prompts to set up your project.
 Specify the project name, location, and select RTL project type.

 4.Add Design Files: Add your Verilog design files to the project.
 You can do this by right-clicking on "Design Sources" in the Sources window, then selecting "Add Sources".
 Choose your Verilog files from the file browser.

 5.Specify Simulation Settings: Go to "Simulation" > "Simulation Settings".
 Choose your simulation language (Verilog in this case) and simulation tool (Vivado Simulator).

 6.Run Simulation: Go to "Flow" > "Run Simulation" > "Run Behavioral Simulation".
 This will launch the Vivado Simulator and compile your design for simulation.